anthony-coplo/my_portfolio/index.md

 ## Dashboard with Tableau

-## Realtime  with  Spark streaming data
+## Handle Realtime data with Spark streaming

+## Data pipeline with Apache airflow

+## Machine Learning Model serving with Azure Databricks and MLFlow